 This is Papercrete

-After working in concert for three years evesgarden.org, masongreenstar.com and livinginpaper.com would like to offer to the industry our standardized base formulas for the manufacture of papercrete bricks, plaster and mortar.
+After working in concert for years evesgarden.org, masongreenstar.com and livinginpaper.com would like to offer to the industry our standardized base formulas for the manufacture of papercrete bricks, plaster and mortar.
 These formulas are designed to insure structural integrity, and exceptional fire resistance in a papercrete building system.

 There is considerable reason for concern that a sufficient minimum volume of cement paste be supplied to properly bond and encapsulate the paper fiber in a papercrete mix, thus prohibiting the possibility of incendiary conditions.